 - Course 103 is an elective course and it is appropriate for students who meet the CEFR’s C2 criteria.
 This course examines multiple readings in at least four units on contract, criminal, company, and real property law from Cambridge University Press’ Introduction to International Legal English by Amy Krois-Lindner, Matt Firth, and TransLegal.® This is the only externally published, rather than in-house course book, of the ELD program.
 The goals of course 103E are to augment legal vocabulary, deepen contemplation of legal concerns,invite greater scrutiny of cases and the implications of their outcomes, expand discussion, and fortify presentation skills.
 Unit writing assignments include e-mails and letters of advice.
 Class activities introduce students to the execution of simple legal research and the citing of references.
 Recordings aid with practicing both listening comprehension and note taking.
 Attention to good oral communication is an integral part of every activity.

-All students must pass two English courses before they are permitted to enrol in English law courses
+All students must pass two English courses before they are permitted to enroll in English law courses